-Chapel of St. Gertrude was erected outside the city walls in the years 1382-1383.
-It was founded by the town council with the consent of the Cistercian monastery.
-Initially, it served as a hospital chapel and then a cemetery chapel, located outside the town walls.
-In 1534, it became the property of the Evangelical Church.
+Chapel of St. Gertrude and St. Barbara was built in the years 1382-1383.
+It was funded by the town council with the consent of the Cistercian nunnery.
+Initially, the building served as a hospital chapel, and then a cemetery chapel, located outside the town walls.
+In 1534 it became the property of the Evangelical Church.
 In 1662 it was repaired.
-In 1735, the chapel was turned into ammunition depot, which was accompanied by dismantling the tower and bricking up the window openings.
-It began to perform sacred functions at the beginning of the 20th century.
-At that time, its original appearance was also restored.
-It is one of the three preserved chapels in Central Pomerania referring to the Temple of the Holy Sepulcher.
+In 1735, the chapel was turned into an ammunition store, which was accompanied, among others, by dismantling the helmet and bricking up the windows.
+It began to perform sacral functions again at the beginning of the 20th century.
+It was also then that its original appearance was restored.

-Chapel of St. Gertrude, as one of the three preserved in the area of Gothic cemetery chapels (next to Słupsk and Darłowo) belongs to the most valuable Gothic monuments in Western Pomerania.
-Despite the small size and simplicity of the plan, it presents high quality of design and workmanship.
+Chapel of St. Gertrude, as one of the three remaining Gothic cemetery chapels in the area (next to Słupsk and Darłowo), is one of the most valuable Gothic monuments in Western Pomerania.
+Despite the small size and simplicity of the plan, it presents a high quality of design and workmanship.
 During early modern renovations, the molding of the plinth, dripstone cornice and frieze were replaced, the jambs of the windows and their tracery were renewed, and the portals were also partially renovated.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.